nisarg1631/Connectify-Fault-Tolerant-Queueing-Service/README.md

     - `POST` on `/producer/produce`
 - **Code Structure :**
     - __src__ - the directory containing the primary application with the in-memory datastructures, models and API support
-    - __datastructures__ - implementations for the various thread-safe datastructures used in the primary manager.
-    - __models__ - implementations for various concepts of the queue such as  `Topic`, and `Data_Manager` abstracted using classes.
+    - __models__ - implementations of `Data_Manager` and `Metadata_Manager` abstracted using classes.
+The `Data_Manager` contains the business logic for handling requests such as checking the validity of a request, adding a new topic, registering a producer, registering a consumer, round robin allocation of produce requests, etc. The `Metadata_Manager` is purely transactional and provides an interface for interacting with the Redis Cluster.
     - __views.py__ - the file containing the HTTP API endpoints for interacting with the primary manager.
     - __json_validator.py__ - the file containing the validator for validating the request JSON body based on the provided schema
-    - __db_models__ - the directory containing the database models for programmatically interacting with the database using `SQLAlchemy`

 ##### Read-Ony Managers
 - **Function** : The read-only managers serve requests concerned with __reading data__ from the queue.
-They also locally maintain any metadata required to validate such requests such as validating consumer ids.
-The integrity of this metadata is maintained via communication with the primary manager.
+Primatily it
-- **Associated Databases :** It reads from the Primary Database only upon startup, and never further interacts with it.
+- **Associated Databases :** It updates and reads from the Redis Cluster for keeping track of and updating the the metadata of the queue.
 - **Requests Handled :**
     - `GET` on `/topics`
     - `GET` on `/consumer/consume`
     - `GET` on `/size`
-    - `POST` on `/sync/topics`
-    - `POST` on `/sync/consumer/register`
 - **Code Structure :**
     - __src__ - the directory containing the primary application with the in-memory datastructures, models and API support
-    - __datastructures__ - implementations for the various thread-safe datastructures used in the read-only manager.
-    - __models__ - implementations for various concepts of the queue such as  `Topic`,  `Readonly_Manager` and `Broker` abstracted using classes.
+    - __models__ - implementations of `Readonly_Manager` and `Metadata_Manager` abstracted using classes.
+The `Readonly_Manager` contains the business logic for handling requests such as checking the validity of a request, round robin allocation of consume requests, etc. The `Metadata_Manager` is purely transactional and provides an interface for interacting with the Redis Cluster.
     - __views.py__ - the file containing the HTTP API endpoints for interacting with the read-only manager.
     - __json_validator.py__ - the file containing the validator for validating the request JSON body based on the provided schema
-    - __db_models__ - the directory containing the database models for programmatically interacting with the database using `SQLAlchemy`

 ##### Brokers :
 - **Function:** The brokers serve as the entity which interact with the queue data for writes as well as reads.
 Each broker handles zero to many partitions of a topic and any read/write request made to any of its partitions is forwarded to the broker after validity checks are performed at a higher level.
 The broker then simply performs the update or returns the data requested from it.
-- **Associated Databases :** Each broker has its corresponding Master Database which handles all the queue data of the various partitions present in it, along with some broker specific metadata such as offsets of various consumers for read requests.
+- **Associated Databases :** Each broker has its corresponding Broker Database which handles all the queue data of the various partitions present in it.
 It does not handle requests concerning metadata updates or reads such as registering a producer or `GET`ting the list of topics.
 - **Requests Handled :**
     - `GET` on `/consumer/consume`
-    - `GET` on `/size`
     - `POST` on `/topics`
     - `POST` on `/producer/produce`
 - **Code Structure :**
     - __src__ - the directory containing the primary application with the in-memory datastructures, models and API support
-    - __datastructures__ - implementations for the various thread-safe datastructures used in the broker.
-    - __models__ - implementations for various concepts of the queue such as  `Topic`,  `Master_Queue` and `Log` abstracted using classes.
+    - __models__ - implementations for various concepts of the queue such as  `Topic` and `Master_Queue`
     - __views.py__ - the file containing the HTTP API endpoints for interacting with the broker.
     - __json_validator.py__ - the file containing the validator for validating the request JSON body based on the provided schema
     - __db_models__ - the directory containing the database models for programmatically interacting with the database using `SQLAlchemy`